-The borrowing capacity under the Credit Agreement is currently equal to the lowest of (i) the borrowing base (which stands at \$700.0 million as of March 31, 2023), (ii) the aggregate elected commitments (which stands at \$575.0 million as of March 31, 2023) and (iii) \$1.5 billion.
-As of March 31, 2023 and December 31, 2022, the Company had \$420.0 million and \$270.0 million, respectively, outstanding borrowings under the Credit Agreement.
+The borrowing capacity under the Credit Agreement is currently equal to the lowest of (i) the borrowing base (which stands at \$575.0 million as of June 30, 2023), (ii) the aggregate elected commitments (which stands at \$575.0 million as of June 30, 2023) and (iii) \$1.5 billion.
+As of June 30, 2023 and December 31, 2022, the Company had \$525.0 million and \$270.0 million, respectively, outstanding borrowings under the Credit Agreement.
 Borrowings under the Credit Agreement prior to February 2022 bore interest, at the option of the Company, based on (a) a rate per annum equal to the higher of (i) the prime rate announced from time to time by Fifth Third, (ii) the weighted average of the rates on overnight federal funds transactions with members of the Federal Reserve System during the last preceding business day plus 0.5 percent and (iii) the Adjusted LIBO Rate for one-month Interest Period, plus a margin, which was determined by the Borrowing Base Utilization Percentage as defined in the Credit Agreement or (b) the LIBO Rate for a one, three or six month Interest Period multiplied by the Statutory Reserve Rate.
-As of March 31, 2023, borrowings under the Credit Agreement bear interest at the option of the Company, based on (a) a rate per annum equal to the higher of (i) the prime rate announced from time to time by the administrative agent, (ii) the weighted average of the rates of overnight federal funds transactions with members of the Federal Reserve System during the last preceding business day plus 0.5 percent and (iii) Term SOFR for one-month Interest Period, plus a margin (the "Applicable Margin"), which is determined by the Utilization Percentage as defined in the Credit Agreement or (b) a rate equal to the higher of (i) zero percent per annum and (ii) SOFR relating to quotations for 1 or 3 months, plus the Applicable Margin.
+As of June 30, 2023, borrowings under the Credit Agreement bear interest at the option of the Company, based on (a) a rate per annum equal to the higher of (i) the prime rate announced from time to time by the administrative agent, (ii) the weighted average of the rates of overnight federal funds transactions with members of the Federal Reserve System during the last preceding business day plus 0.5 percent and (iii) Term SOFR for one-month Interest Period, plus a margin (the "Applicable Margin"), which is determined by the Utilization Percentage as defined in the Credit Agreement or (b) a rate equal to the higher of (i) zero percent per annum and (ii) SOFR relating to quotations for 1 or 3 months, plus the Applicable Margin.
 Letters of credit outstanding under the Credit Agreement are subject to (i) a participation fee which shall accrue at the same Applicable Margin used to determine the interest rate applicable to Tranche Rate Loans, (ii) a fronting fee, which shall accrue at the rate of 0.125 percent per annum and (iii) standard fees with respect to issuances, amendments, renewals and extensions.
 The Company also pays commitment fees on undrawn amounts under the Credit Agreement equal to 0.50 percent.
 Borrowings under the Credit Agreement are secured by a first lien security interest on substantially all assets of the Company and its restricted subsidiaries, including mortgages on the Company's and its restricted subsidiaries' crude oil and natural gas properties.
 The Credit Agreement is scheduled to have the borrowing base redetermined semiannually in April and October.
 Additionally, the Company and Wells Fargo each have the option for a wild card evaluation between redeterminations.
+The credit facility is classified in current liabilities in the accompanying balance sheet as of June 30, 2023 as it matures within the next twelve months.